josephWoodland/beer.com/README.md

 ### Users

 - As a user, I want to understand what the donation service is
-- As a user, I want to how this donation service is different from other donation services
+- As a user, I want to know how this donation service is different from other donation services
-- As a user, I want to register for more information.
+- As a user, I want to know how to contact Beer.com.

 ### Creators

-- As a creator, I want to understand how I can use this donation service to fundraise/ receive donations from fans and followers.
+- As a creator, I want to understand how I can use this donation service to make money/ receive donations from fans and followers.
-- As a creator, I want to register my interest to use the service.
+- As a creator, I want to know how to contact Beer.com.

 ## Website Goals